Our climate action

 Our climate goals

-In 2022 we set the target to be carbon neutral from our own energy consumption (scope 1 and 2) by 2025.
-We achieved this milestone in 2024.
+In 2022, we set a goal to be carbon neutral from our own energy consumption (Scope 1 and 2) by 2025.
+We achieved this in 2024.

 1